 I made them pose in the middle of the kitchen and froze them in time: two fast friends more than fifty years apart in age laughing, clowning and singing like a couple of schoolgirls.
 Aside from the misty eyes I saw and Mom didn’t, Caroline didn’t give away a thing.
 They were simply gorgeous in those last moments on that last day.

 “I’m taking you for lunch and then we’re going to go shopping Madam.
 Okay with you?”
 Caroline said to Mom at around noon.

 “That’ll be a nice treat,” Mom’s face lit up; she turned to me, “Are you coming too Punkie?”

 “Not today Mom.
 I have a few things to do.
 I’ll see you later, okay?”
-I had and a hard time forcing the words up and out while holding the tears at bay.
+I had a hard time forcing the words out while holding the tears at bay.